DecipherData/DATA298A-B/README.md

 Project Approaches and Methods -

 Data Collection: Data is collected from various online repositories like Trashbox, Mendeley, and Kaggle, focusing on household waste items.
-A novel category, Homegoods, is introduced to encompass items like furniture and clothing.
+A novel category, Homegoods, is introduced to encompass items like furniture, shoes, and clothing.

 Sources -